davde-ms/ESU-activation-with-ARC/README.md

 ## Introduction

-The aim of this repository is to facilitate the speedy activation of your Windows 2012/R2 Servers, ensuring they are prepared to receive the forthcoming Extended Security Updates (ESU).
+The purpose of this repository is to streamline the rapid setup of your Windows 2012/R2 Servers, ensuring they are ready to receive the upcoming Extended Security Updates, referred to as ESU.

 Prior activation of your Windows 2012/R2 Servers is necessary for ESU reception.
-Failure to activate your servers will result in an inability to receive the ESU.
+Failure to activate your servers will result in an inability to receive the ESUs.

 > It is crucial to thoroughly comprehend the appropriate licensing procedures and prerequisites for the servers you intend to enable ESUs for using Azure ARC.
 It is imperative to generate the CORRECT form of licenses, such as Standard or Datacenter, considering whether they are for virtual or physical cores.
 Failing to do so could lead to either excessive billing or non-compliance with Microsoft's licensing regulations.
 If you have any uncertainties, please seek advice from your dedicated Microsoft Azure specialist or Microsoft Account Executive.